obonaventure/cnp3/Missions/S9/routing2.rst

 ============

-In this set of exercices, you will explore in more details the operation of a link-state routing protocol such as OSPF and the operation of BGP.
+In this set of exercices, you will explore in more details the operation of a link-state routing protocol such as OSPF and the operation of a path vector protocol such as BGP.

-The deadline for this set of exercises is Tuesday November 24th, 13.00.
+The deadline for this set of exercises is Tuesday December 1st, 13.00.

 Link state routing
 ------------------